The strategic intent layer for AI agents

 • Missing Accountable Owner

-A committed strategy, goal, or bet has no owner — a directional commitment with nobody accountable for whether it lands.
+A committed strategy or goal has no owner — a directional commitment with nobody accountable for whether it lands.

 • Resource Misallocation